Merged amplitude encoding for Chebyshev quantum Kolmogorov--Arnold networks: trading qubits for circuit executions: Background

-For a two-layer $[n,n,1]$ KAN, the first layer contains $n^2$ edges and the second layer $n$ edges, with a global function composition factor (GFCF) consisting of learnable scale $\alpha$ and shift $\beta$ applied to the output: $y = \alpha \cdot y_{\mathrm{raw}} + \beta$.
+For a two-layer $[n,n,1]$ KAN, the first layer contains $n^2$ edges and the second layer $n$ edges, with an affine output transformation (termed ``global function composition factor'' in Ref.~\cite{ChebyshevQKAN2024}) consisting of learnable scale $\alpha$ and shift $\beta$: $y = \alpha \cdot y_{\mathrm{raw}} + \beta$.
 In parallel mode, the total qubit count is

 The network forward pass for a $[n,n,1]$ architecture proceeds as follows: \begin{enumerate} \item Inputs $\bm{x} \in \mathbb{R}^n$ are normalized from the data range to $[-1,1]$. \item For each hidden node $j \in \{1,\ldots,n\}$, the hidden activation is